OSGeo/gdal/doc/source/drivers/raster/georaster.rst

       A NODATA value is used for cells whose values are either not known or meaningless

+-  .. co:: COMPRESS
+      :choices: JPEG-F, JP2-F, DEFLATE, NONE

+      Compression options.
+      The JPEG-F options is lossy, meaning that the original pixel values are changed.
+The JP2-F compression is lossless if :co:`JP2_QUALITY=100`.

 -  .. co:: QUALITY
       :choices: 0-100
       :default: 75